 How much time does it take to prepare?

 4-5 months, if you study Bengali 12-15 hours per week.
 This should be enough.
 Also, it depends on how much can you recall your graduation concepts.

 Ideally, aspirants need 4-5 months to complete the optional subject solely.
 Here we are giving the best suitable strategies for Bengali optional for UPSC IAS Mains Exam.

 - Aspirants should have an exhaustive knowledge about the syllabus of Bengali optional.

-- Candidates should know the basic concept of Bengali to tackle Paper II.
+- Candidates should know the basic concept of Bengali to tackle Paper-II.

-- Improve writing skills because every language should need good writing skills to answer the questions in particular language.
+- Improve writing skills because every language should need good writing skills to answer the questions in a particular language.

 - Aspirants should guarantee that they are emphasizing sustainability and economic dimensions also.